-What your generally going to find is that most of the top-rated life insurance companies are going “care” if an individual has been diagnosed with MD, because regardless of what “type” of Muscular Dystrophy an individual might have been diagnosed with, it’s safe to say that all forms a pretty serious.
+What you’re generally going to find is that most of the top-rated life insurance companies are going “care” if an individual has been diagnosed with MD because regardless of what “type” of Muscular Dystrophy, an individual might have been diagnosed with, it’s safe to say that all forms a pretty serious.
 Additionally, it’s also safe to assume that regardless of what “type” of MD someone may have been diagnosed with, chances are they are probably suffering from some pretty significant symptoms.

 This is why…

-We wanted to take a moment and just briefly discuss what Muscular Dystrophy is, mention a few of the most common types one may be diagnosed with as well as highlight some of the most common symptoms and complications of this disease.
+We wanted to take a moment and briefly discuss what Muscular Dystrophy is, mention a few of the most common types one may be diagnosed with, and highlight some of the most common symptoms and complications of this disease.

-Gain a better understanding of what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.
+Gain a better understanding of what a life insurance underwriter will be looking for when deciding about your life insurance application.

 Muscular Dystrophy (MD) Defined:

 Muscular Dystrophy is a term used to describe a group of genetic diseases that cause progressive weakness and loss of muscle mass.
-This occurs as a result of abnormal genes interfering with the production of certain proteins that are needed to form healthy muscle cells.
+This occurs because abnormal genes interfere with the production of specific proteins needed to form healthy muscle cells.